-Hospice and palliative care referrals should weigh a physician's experienced clinical judgement, Medicare regulations, if applicable, and input from patients and their family.
+Hospice and palliative care referrals should weigh a physician's experienced clinical judgement, Medicare regulations, and input from the patient and family.
 Physicians and admissions coordinators at our local programs are available for consultation.

 To elect hospice under Medicare, an individual must be entitled to Medicare Part A and certified as being terminally ill by a physician and have a prognosis of six months or less, if the disease runs its normal course.